grmlin/gremlinjs-website/src/api.md

-# GremlinJS Reference
+# API Reference
-Reference of the publicly available methods and properties of GremlinJS.
+Reference of the publicly available methods and properties of gremlin.js.

-This is **not** a documentation of the GremlinJS sources, you have to read the code to see what's going on behind the scenes.
+This is **not** a documentation of the gremlin.js sources, you have to read the code to see what's going on behind the scenes.

-## GremlinJS
+## Gremlin

-- **`window.GremlinJS`**
+- **`window.Gremlin`**
 - **`window.G`**

 **The shorter alias `G` is available, if not used in the global namespace already!**

-The GremlinJS namespace.
+The global gremlin.js namespace.
 This is the only directly available interface exposed to the global scope!

-Access GremlinJS via `window.GremlinJS` or asynchronously with an AMD-Loader.
+Access the public api via `window.Gremlin`, `window.G` or asynchronously with an AMD-Loader and the name `Gremlin`.

-### GremlinJS.add()
+### Gremlin.add()

-Adds a gremlin class to GremlinJS that later will be used to activate [elements](https://developer.mozilla.org/en-US/docs/Web/API/element) in the document for this gremlin.
+Adds a gremlin class to gremlin.js that later will be used to activate [elements](https://developer.mozilla.org/en-US/docs/Web/API/element) in the document for this gremlin.

-`GremlinJS.add()` is primarily used with CoffeeScript, as there is no need to use `GremlinJS.define()`
+`Gremlin.add()` is primarily used with CoffeeScript, as there is no need to use `Gremlin.define()`

 ------